hideyukiinada/pos/README.md

 ### Use of NVIDIA GPU
 Use of NVIDIA GPU is strongly recommended.
 If you don't have NVIDIA GPU, change the model_architecture.py to use LSTM instead of CuDNNLSTM layer.
-I haven't tried LSTM layer, and theoretiacally it should work, though it will be much slower than CuDNNLSTM.
+I haven't tried LSTM layer for the full training and prediction cycle.
+Even though it should work theoreticaly, it will be much slower than CuDNNLSTM.
 I put a simple performance comparison in notes.txt.

 ### How to configure